microsoft/fast/packages/fast-components-react-base/src/viewport-positioner/README.md

 The "AlwaysInView" props (i.e. "horizontalAlwaysInView" and "verticalAlwaysInView") for each axis allows authors to specify whether the positioner should remain on screen when the anchor element is scrolled off.
 The *viewport positioner* accomplishes this by setting the translate transform and translate origin properties of the component.

 The "fixedAfterInitialPlacement" prop is set the component will not adjust positioning after the initial render.

+Authors should be mindful that instanciating a flyout positioner can cause layout changes as it is actually inserted into the dom and can cause parent containers to expand, move siblings down the page, etc...
+It is up to authors to place the component such that it does not cause unwanted layout changes.

+Authors should ensure that the positioner element has fixed dimensions.
+If these are dynamic this can cause incorrect positioning to be calculated.

 The not fully supported [ResizeObserver](https://developers.google.com/web/updates/2016/10/resizeobserver) and [IntersectionObserver](https://developers.google.com/web/updates/2016/04/intersectionobserver) are used (supported in Chrome), so it is necessary to apply a polyfill if more thorough browser support is needed (Safari and Firefox).
 Full adaptation is expected soon.